suz4321/Data-Warehouse-Project-3/proj 3 readme.txt

 ##### This will create all the necessary tables.

 #### Next type: python3 etl.py
 ##### This will run the copy command to retrieve the data of the staging tables from an S3 bucket then populate the fact and dimension tables from the staging tabales.
+Dimension tables contain data on songs, artists, users and time.
+The fact table, songplays, is built from the dimension tables.
 This can take up to 20 minutes to complete.

 #### Once the tables are populated, go into the Query Editor on https://console.aws.amazon.com/Redshift/ and verify the data is correct in all tables.